dhocker/athomepowerlineserver/README.md

 ## Build Environment

-AtHomePowerlineServer is written in Python 2.7.
-Use virtualenv and virtualenvwrapper to create a working virtual environment named elfstone_athomeserver.
+AtHomePowerlineServer was originally written in Python 2.7, but has since been converted to Python 3.5+.
+Use virtualenv and virtualenvwrapper to create a working virtual environment.
 The requirements.txt file can be used with pip to create the required virtual environment with all dependencies.
 Complete details for installation, setup and configuration can be found in the AtHomePowerlineServer.pdf document.